 Get the full story of the microbiome

 Dysbiosis is the disruption of the volume and diversity of the gut microbiome.
-The causes can be attributed to stress, diet, hygiene, and use of antibiotics.
-Dysbiosis has been associated with a range of different gastrointestinal (GI) and non-GI diseases including neurologic, metabolic, liver, inflammatory, and infectious diseases.1-3
+This may be attributed to factors including stress, diet, hygiene, and antibiotic use.
+Dysbiosis is associated with a range of gastrointestinal (GI) and non-GI diseases including neurologic, metabolic, liver, inflammatory, and infectious diseases.1,3,4

 The gut microbiota generally play a role in colonization resistance by which the native organisms prevent pathogenic microbes from flourishing.
-Disruption of the gut microbiome leads to an environment suited for the proliferation of Clostridioides difficile.1,4
+Disruption of the gut microbiome leads to an environment suited for the proliferation of C. difficile.1,2

-When the relationship between the gut and its healthy flora becomes imbalanced, dysbiosis results…leading to an intestinal microenvironment susceptible to pathogenic insult from opportunistic bacteria, such as C. diff—capable of causing a wide spectrum of symptoms ranging from mild diarrhea to sepsis.1
+When the relationship between the gut and its healthy flora becomes imbalanced, dysbiosis results.
+This leads to an intestinal microenvironment susceptible to pathogenic insult from opportunistic bacteria, such as CDI—capable of causing a wide spectrum of symptoms ranging from mild diarrhea to sepsis to mortality.1

 Share this with colleagues!